 Health Insurers Annual Reports

-Health Insurers Annual Reports as mandated by the Legislature are now available here.
-These reports include statistics regarding claims, appeals, marketing and advertising expenses, lobbying and legal expenses and political contibutions as well as other financial data.
+Legislatively mandated Health Insurers Annual Reports include statistics regarding claims, appeals, marketing and advertising expenses, lobbying and legal fees, and political contributions along with other financial data.

 Quality Assurance Report